 What's new

-The Law Foundation of Ontario is pleased to announce the appointment of Gerald Chan to its Board of Trustees.
+The Foundation is pleased to announce the appointment of Eric S. Block to the Class Proceedings Committee.